 - The continued probation supervision adversely affects your employment, travel, or financial situation

-As an experienced lawyer for early termination of probation, I can help you with the process of getting off probation early by filing a Petition to Terminate Supervision.
+As an experienced lawyer for early termination of probation, I can help you get off probation early by filing a Petition to Terminate Supervision.
 Contact me for a free consultation to discuss ways to end your probation or parole supervision.

 How Long Does Early Termination of Probation Take?

-Act quickly to protect your rights and build the strongest possible defense against probation violation charges.
+If so, contact me to fight the charges, negotiate the sentence, or help you avoid jail.
 Phone lines are open 24 hours a day at (215) 752-5282.
-Call today for a free initial consultation or fill out the confidential contact form for an immediate response.
+Call today for a free initial consultation, or fill out the confidential contact form for an immediate response.